viderson/ml_from_scratch/README.md

 # mlfs

-A small Python library implementing core machine learning algorithms **from scratch**, accompanied by comparison notebooks against `scikit-learn`.
-Perfect for learning, teaching, or including in your CV as a self-built ML toolkit.
+Custom-built Python library showcasing key machine learning algorithms implemented from scratch using NumPy.
+Designed to demonstrate deep understanding of algorithmic foundations, data preprocessing, and model evaluation.
+Includes detailed performance comparisons with `scikit-learn` for each method.

 ---